Ridge Racer 7: Multiplayer

+Development and release

+The game was first unveiled at the 2006 E3 event in a teaser trailer, and the first trailer of game footage was shown at the 2006 Tokyo Game Show.
+It was originally released as a launch title for the PlayStation 3 in all regions in 2006 and 2007, in a similar fashion to the first Ridge Racer on PlayStation, Ridge Racer V on PlayStation 2, and Ridge Racer(s) on PlayStation Portable.
+It has since been re-issued under Sony's "Platinum" and "The Best" budget lines.

 Extras

-Namco released downloadable extras and content for Ridge Racer 7 through the PlayStation Network in March 22, 2007.
+Namco released downloadable extras and content for Ridge Racer 7 through the PlayStation Network on March 22, 2007.
 This content included extra events (the UFRA Special Events) and special decals for customizing the roof of the car.
 Players also had the option to purchase extra background music for their game.
 These add-ons were added to the US PlayStation Store on 1 June.
 A patch for the game was released in October 2010 to make the game playable in 3D.

 The classic arcade game Xevious is unlockable in this game.

 Reception

-Critic reviews

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four nines for a total of 36 out of 40.

-Awards

-Ridge Racer 7 received the IGN Award for Best PlayStation 3 Racing Game of 2006.